What are the 4Cs of Business Valuation?

 When we talk to business owners about the valuation of their company, we make sure to mention the four biggest areas of intangibles, that contribute to 80% of where a business falls in the industry Range of Value (ROV).
 Within each of these four areas, there are many many different drivers of value, and to simplify it all, these are the umbrella categories.

-The Four Capitals of Intangible Value are:
+The 4C’s of Intangible Valuation are:

 When you look at your business through this lens, think about what your current talent and competency look like.
 How successful is your training?
 What level of competency does your management team have?
 What does your communication look like, and how reliant on key staff members is your business?